 TO General System Charges and TO Site Specific Charges

 The TO shall receive payment from The Company each month in the Financial Year for TO General System Charges.
-By the 5th Business Day of August each Financial Year The Company Revenue Contact shall email the TO Revenue Contact requesting a forecast of their TO General System Charges for Financial Year Y+1 and for the five Financial Years from Financial Year Y+2 onwards.
-The TO Revenue Contact shall email The Company Revenue Contact on or before 5th Business Day of October each Financial Year their forecast of the TO General System Charges for Financial Year Y+1 and for the five years from Financial Year Y+2 onwards.
+By the 5th Business Day of August each Financial Year the Company Revenue Contact shall contact via a Designated Information Exchange System the TO Revenue Contact requesting a forecast of their TO General System Charges for Financial Year Y+1 and for the five Financial Years from Financial Year Y+2 onwards.
+The TO Revenue Contact shall contact via a Designated Information Exchange System the Company Revenue Contact on or before 5th Business Day of October each Financial Year their forecast of the TO General System Charges for Financial Year Y+1 and for the five years from Financial Year Y+2 onwards.
 Revisions to the TO General System Charge can be made up to 7th January for Onshore TOs and 25th January for OFTOs each year for Financial Year Y+1 and for the five years from Financial Year Y+2 onwards.
 Should either day not be a Business Day then the deadline shall be the next Business Day.

 The TO shall receive payment from The Company each month for TO Site-Specific Charges.
-On or before the 31st October each year the TO Revenue Contact shall email The Company Revenue Contact a schedule of the known monthly TO Site-Specific Charges per site per customer, for each month of the following Financial Year.
+On or before the 31st of October each year the TO Revenue Contact shall contact via a Designated Information Exchange System the Company Revenue Contact a schedule of the known monthly TO Site-Specific Charges per site per customer, for each month of the following Financial Year.
 TO Site-Specific Charges shall be broken down into components as defined in the TO licences.
 This schedule can be revised in accordance with clause 3.3.1 and 3.3.2.

-When an OFTO licence is granted during the year, The Company Revenue Contact shall email the OFTO revenue contact requesting a forecast of their TO General System Charges and TO Site Specific Charges for the current Financial Year and an estimate of the asset transfer date.
-The OFTO revenue contact shall email The Company Revenue Contact their forecast of their TO General System Charges and TO Site Specific Charges for the current Financial Year and an estimate of the asset transfer date.
+When an OFTO licence is granted during the year, The Company Revenue Contact shall contact via a Designated Information Exchange System the OFTO revenue contact requesting a forecast of their TO General System Charges and TO Site Specific Charges for the current Financial Year and an estimate of the asset transfer date.
+The OFTO revenue contact shall share via a Designated Information Exchange System The Company Revenue Contact their forecast of their TO General System Charges and TO Site Specific Charges for the current Financial Year and an estimate of the asset transfer date.
 Revisions can be made to the TO General System Charges, TO Site Specific Charges and estimated date of asset transfer up to the date of asset transfer.
 On the working day following asset transfer a final revision is to be sent to The Company Revenue Contact.

 For OFTOs, the amounts forecast in 3.1.1, 3.1.2 and 3.1.3 shall be accompanied by an invoicing schedule to detail the annual and monthly amounts for TO General System Charges and TO Site Specific Charges, and where appropriate, a breakdown of the latter charge into its components as defined in the TO Licences.